Reduce Sports Injuries With Mouth Guards in Minneapolis & Minnetonka, MN

 The Mouth Guard Process

 The process for a mouth guard is harmless and does not normally take more than two appointments.
-During the first appointment, we will also take a mold of the child’s mouth and images.
+We will also take a mold of the child’s mouth and images during the first appointment.
 Next, we will send the measurements and mold to a dental lab to custom-make the mouth guard.
 The child will return to our office once the mouth guard is complete.
 We will see if the mouth guard fits and make any necessary adjustments.
 After the appointment, the child will have the necessary protection to help keep their teeth safe during physical activities.

 Definition of Family Dental Terminology